rouzrise/neighborhoodMap/README.md

 `npm i --save prop-types react react-dom jquery` and `npm i --save-dev react-scripts`

 After that run `npm start` to open the Browser tab with working App.

+### 2.Build mode:

+You can see the App deployed on Gihub pages: https://rouzrise.github.io/neighborhoodMap/ As it's a build mode you can enjoy offline use here due to service worker.

 ## What You can do with the App